 In the end, I turned up at the Departure Point (in Battery Park) at 8:30am, which turned out to be the right guess.
 I collected my ticket, had it checked, skipped through security (just kidding – nobody ever skips through a USA security check) and then boarded the ferry.
 All in, there was little drama surrounding the timing of the ticket, which I came to realise was more indicative than strict.
 Still, I wouldn’t over or undershoot your time-slot by too much.
 Plus, by turning up early, you can get a good spot on the ferry.

-How long do you need to visit the Statue of Liberty?
+How long do you need to visit?

 Visiting both Liberty Island and Ellis Island, climbing into the crown, a quick coffee and sandwich break to refuel and a relatively quick look around the immigration museum on Ellis Island took me about six hours from arrival at the departure point in Battery Park.
 From the research I’ve done online, that’s about standard.